Ball size: 2" (50.82mm)

 Surprising fact is - it does support multiple devices simultaneously (like Logitech's Unifying dongles), but it isn't mentioned on manufacturer's documentation.
 Radio connection is bidirectional: if you change DPI in driver settings, it is reported back to the trackball and indicated by LED color.
 Funny thing is - it's possible to define custom colors for particular sensitivity.
 Also, the driver allows to reassign all the buttons, including DPI selection ones (I've selected Copy and Paste for them).
 Macro sequences could be recorded, and various profiles created for quick selection.

 In general - it's fine modern trackball with good sensor and versatile software.
 DPI range is specified by Adesso as 400-4800 but actual capability of PAW3212 sensor is 2400, so higher values are probably simulated in firmware by doubling its output.
+Polling rate is switchable from 125 Hz to 1000 Hz, so it's good for games and modern fast-refresh displays.

 https://trackballs.eu/media/Adesso/T50/ ... aSheet.pdf